pfalcon/pycopy/docs/reference/glossary.rst

         require much less power.
 MicroPython is designed to be small and optimized enough to run on an average modern microcontroller.

+    memory allocation
+        Computers store data in memory, and memory allocation is a process they perform to store *new* data in memory.
+This process has its cost (in terms of time required), as usually involves scanning thru memory to find a suitable free chunk.
+It may also fail if suitable free chunk is not found.
+Computers also have "registers", which allow to store limited amount of data without special memory allocation.
+While MicroPython is a high-level language, these basic traits of computers still apply to some aspects of its functioning, and worth to keep in mind when e.g. optimizing an application, or trying to achieve real-time/failure-free operation.

+        MicroPython stores majority of objects in memory, thus when creating a new object it needs to perform memory allocation.
+However, there are exceptions.
+Some special objects may be created without allocation.
+One notable example is :term:`small integer`'s.
+There may be also other objects like, e.g. short repeated strings which are automatically :term:`interned <interned string>`, etc. These are however considered an implementation detail, and often differ by a :term:`MicroPython port`.

+        Besides using allocation-free objects (set of which is very limited, as explained above), there's another way to avoid, or at least limit memory allocation: avoid creating new objects during operations (and growing object size, as that leads to the need to allocate more memory too).
+These are known as inplace operations.

+        An advanced MicroPython programmer should know about the memory allocation aspects because:

+        * MicroPython features automatic memory management.
+Allocation operations are usually performed fast, until available memory is exhausted, then garbage collection (GC) needs to be performed.
+          The GC is a relatively long operation, which can lead to delays in application response.
+        * Allocation leads to :term:`fragmentation`.
+        * If GC didn't reclaim free block of memory of suitable size (which can be due to :term:`fragmentation`), allocation will simply fail, aborting an application unless special care is taken.
+        * Even without effects of GC, memory allocation takes non-zero time, and this time may vary.
+This may both slow down tight processing loops, and make them non real-time (processing time may vary noticeably).
+        * Memory allocation may be disallowed in special execution contexts, e.g. in interrupt handlers.

     micropython-lib
         MicroPython is (usually) distributed as a single executable/binary file with just few builtin modules.
 There is no extensive standard